Centre for Central Banking Studies

 Angus Foulis and Jagdish Tripathy

 This workshop will bring together leading researchers to present frontier empirical and theoretical work related to the Bank of England Agenda for Research in the broad fields of household finance and housing.
-It follows on from successful workshops and is jointly organised with Imperial College Business School.
+The workshop is jointly organised with Imperial College Business School and will feature up to an hour dedicated to each research paper, a policy panel addressing topical issues and keynote sessions by eminent speakers.

 Target group: